networknt/light-doc/content/service/oauth/service/code.md

 * code_challenge

 OPTIONAL.
 PKCE Code challenge.
-Required for Mobile Native App
+Required for Mobile Native Appilication

 * code_challenge_method

 OPTIONAL.
 S256 or plain if the platform doesn't support S256.

+* user_type

+OPTIONAL. used to trigger different authentication providers based on the user type.

+* roles

+OPTIONAL.
+User roles concat with a space for fine-grained authorization.

 ### Authorization Response